 Most audio interfaces can’t power plugins processes without needing a CPU, but the Apollo Twin again offers this unique feature.
 This device carries out Real-Time UAD processing, enabling it to track vintage compressors, EQs, mic preamps, guitar amp plugins, and tape machines, all with unnoticeable latency.

 MKII provides a 24-bit/192 kHz sampling rate, a standard audio conversion in the industry.
 This device doesn’t compromise its analog design.
-It offers superior components and a premium designed quality.
+It offers superior components and a premium design quality.

 Although it features two high-quality inputs and six excellent outputs, the manufacturers of this beauty made room for an optical cable at its back, which allows you to expand your inputs.